Dashticz/dashticz_v2/custom_2/images/readme.md

-# custom images
+# Custom_2 images
-Put your custom images in this folder
+Put your custom_2 images in this folder